Brendan Donovan Player Props: Cardinals vs. Mets

 Brendan Donovan At The Plate

-- Among qualified hitters in baseball, his batting average ranks 85th, his on-base percentage ranks 49th, and he is 136th in the league in slugging.
+- Among the qualifying batters in baseball, he ranks 78th in batting average, 46th in on-base percentage, and 136th in slugging.

-- Donovan will look to extend his five-game hitting streak.
-He's batting .318 in his last outings.
+- Donovan will look to extend his six-game hitting streak.
+He's batting .318 during his last outings.

-- Donovan has an RBI in 11 of 63 games this year, with multiple RBI in four of them.
+- Donovan has had an RBI in 12 games this season (18.8%), including four multi-RBI outings (6.3%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.